Blotting paper: Writing

 Blotting is frequently necessary when using dip pens and occasionally when using fountain pens.
 This was first done by sprinkling pounce over the wet ink.

 When used to remove ink, the writing may appear in reverse on the surface of the blotting paper, a phenomenon which has been used as a plot device in a number of detective stories, such as in the Sherlock Holmes story "The Adventure of the Missing Three-Quarter".

 Cosmetics

 Blotting papers are also commonly used in cosmetics to absorb excess sebum oil from the face.
 They are popularly marketed and have been sold by numerous cosmetic brands worldwide.

 The papers are often dyed, for wider market appeal, and dusted with salicylic acid and minerals to actively prevent the formation of comedones and acne.
 However, there is a popular debate of whether blotting papers can help reduce acne by absorbing excess oil, or cause it.
 The quality of the blotting papers and the use of other ingredients such as mineral oils may be a determining factor.

 Ritual Magic

 During the Renaissance in Iceland, blotting paper had a small religious significance as a tool for ceremonial magic.
 This becomes noticeable in the Galdrabók, a grimoire (magic spell book) of the period, in which the reader is directed to draw sigils on blotting paper to attain success.

+Agriculture

+Within a temperature regulated bath, seeds are rested between moisturized blotting paper as a germination device.
+This method is typically used in seed germinators, which create balanced conditions of humidity and temperature.